Do Go On - 448 - The Curse of the Lottery Winner

 A little bit more fun.

-Do you want to have a little bit more fun with me?
+Do you have a little bit more fun with me?

 And we do that by saying goodbye to Matt Stewart.

-Now, what are the highlights of the episode, Just to get us back into the lottery vibe.
+Now, one of the highlights of the episode, just to get us back into the lottery vibe.

 Okay.